Addis Ababa, Ethiopia Guide

 Airport

-The closest airport to Menagesha Suba Forest is **Addis Ababa Bole International Airport (ADD)**.
-The forest is located approximately 30-40 kilometers west of Addis Ababa.
-Transportation from the airport to the forest typically involves hiring a taxi or arranging a private transfer.
-Many tour operators also offer transportation as part of their packages.
-The journey from the airport to the forest can take around 1-2 hours, depending on traffic conditions.
+The nearest airport is Addis Ababa Bole International Airport (ADD), located approximately 30-40 kilometers from Menagesha Suba Forest, depending on the specific location within the forest.
+Transportation from the airport to the forest typically involves hiring a taxi or arranging for private transportation.
+The journey can take around 1-2 hours, depending on traffic conditions.

 Attractions